Hair That Holds: Top Styles for Gymnastics Practices and Competitions

 • Distributes pressure evenly, reducing scalp strain.

-• Flat against the head—ideal for bridges and rolls.
+• Lies flat against the head—perfect for bridges and rolls.

-• Looks clean and elegant for meets or casual for practice, depending on how it’s styled.
+• Works for meets or practice, depending on how it’s styled.

-💡 Pro tip: Use a touch of gel or styling cream before braiding to reduce flyaways and hold shape longer.
+💡 Pro tip: Apply a little gel or styling cream before braiding to cut down on flyaways and extend hold.

 2. Dutch Braids